isomerpages/mccy-iccs/_programme-and-speakers/Sessions/Plenary 1: How Faith Can Bridge Divides.md

 An avid sports fan, when he does get a chance to take a break from his busy schedule, you will see the Imam swinging his golf clubs or perfecting his cover drive on the cricket pitch.

+**Venerable Shi You Guang
+Abbot and President, Samantabhadra Vihara Secretary-General, Singapore Buddhist Federation**

+Venerable Shi You Guang is also 1st Vice President of Metta Welfare Association, serving the community's special education, welfare and social needs.
+He received Higher Ordination at TzuYun Temple Taiwan.
+Venerable received both Dharma transmission of Hua-yen Lineage and CaoDong-Zen Lineage.
+He guides Buddhists and like-minded ones on the path to a harmonious way of life through sharing, classes and consultations and meets people from different walks of life.
+He actively participates in and supports inter-faith events and dialogues, establishing deeper understanding, trust and respect among the community.

 <p style="color:#2B3062"><b>Moderator:</b></p>**Professor Farish Ahmad-Noor
 Professor of History at the University of Malaya**